rtfenter/Event-Routing-Contract-Checker/README.md

 ## Status

 MVP is implemented and active.
-The first version will focus on **rule evaluation, contract mismatch detection, and routing simulation**, not a full event bus configuration system.
+This prototype will focus on **rule evaluation, contract mismatch detection, and routing simulation**, not a full event bus configuration system.

 ---